 RU 486 (Chemical)

 On Thursday, September 28, 2000, the Food and Drug Administration approved RU-486, [also known as mifepristone]a dangerous chemical abortion drug that causes women to have abortions early in pregnancy.
-To ensure the abortion pill is “used accurately and safely”, the FDA mandated that women be given special brochures called ”MedGuides” explaining who is eligible for a drug-induced abortion and what dangerous side effects to expect, and that they must make three trips to the abortion facility to undergo the abortion.
+To ensure the abortion pill is “used accurately and safely”, the FDA mandated that women be given special brochures called ”MedGuides” explaining who is eligible for a drug-induced abortion and what dangerous side effects to expect and that they must make three trips to the abortion facility to undergo the abortion.
 The RU 486 chemical abortion procedure requires the administration of two potent and dangerous drugs, since RU-486 alone may not cause a complete abortion.
-A second drug, a prostaglandin, is used to ensure that the abortion is more likely to be successful.
+A second drug, prostaglandin, is used to ensure that the abortion is more likely to be successful.
 In cases where both chemicals fail to give a complete abortion, a surgical procedure may be needed.

-RU 486 and its companion drug are administered between the fifth and ninth weeks of pregnancy, after pregnancy has been confirmed.
+RU 486 and its companion drug are administered between the fifth and ninth weeks of pregnancy after pregnancy has been confirmed.
 An RU 486/Prostaglandin-induced abortion usually involves three trips to a doctor.
 About half of the women abort while at the doctor’s office.
-An additional 26% abort within the next 20 hours – in the shopping mall, grocery store or in their homes, for example.
-The remainder abort sometime in the next few weeks or not at all.
+An additional 26% abort within the next 20 hours – in the shopping mall, grocery store, or in their homes, for example.
+The remainder aborts sometime in the next few weeks or not at all.
 A woman who doesn’t abort is advised to have a surgical abortion because the RU 486/Prostaglandin chemicals may have injured the unborn child.

 The procedure with methotrexate is similar to the one using RU 486, though administered by an intramuscular injection instead of a pill.
 Originally designed to attack fast growing cells such as cancers by neutralizing the B vitamin folic acid necessary for cell division, methotrexate apparently attacks the fast growing cells of the trophoblast as well, the tissue surrounding the embryo that eventually gives rise to the placenta.
 The trophoblast not only functions as the “life support system” for the developing child, 9 drawing oxygen and nutrients from the mother’s blood supply and disposing of carbon dioxide and waste products, 10 but also produces the hCG (human chorionic gonadotropin) hormone which signals the corpus luteum to continue the production of progesterone necessary to prevent breakdown of the uterine lining and loss of the pregnancy.1 Methotrexate initiates the disintegration of the nutrients and oxygen of the forming placenta and makes the uterus a hostile environment to the growing baby.
 The baby dies.
 Methotrexate is a highly toxic drug and must be closely monitored.
 During normal use, blood tests must be routinely done to prevent possible death or injury to the user.